 Hit Play to listen to this conversation and Follow to get notified about upcoming episodes.

-This article is about PhD and research in Germany.
-If you are interested in masters scholarships in Germany, check out our article in the link below.
+This article is about PhD at a university in Germany.
+If you are interested in PhD in the industry in Germany, check out our article in the link below.

 Hi Biprajit, thank you for speaking with us.
 Could you tell us a little bit about yourself?

 I of course, come from India, as should be obvious from my name 😃.
 I grew up in a small town called Barpeta Road in Assam, about 100 kilometers from Guwahati.
 I did my schooling there until the 10th grade.
 Then I spent 2 years in Guwahati for my 11th and 12th.
 Then I went to Delhi University to do my Bachelors of Science in chemistry, and then to IIT Bombay for my Masters of Science, also in chemistry.
 After that I moved to Germany.